joeltennant/Jekyll-and-Docker-Compose/README.md

 # Jekyll & Docker Compose

 This project provides an example for building a Jekyll blog/site with Docker Compose.
-Using Docker you can easily develop your jekyll site without installing Ruby and can develop it from computer to computer with a consistent environment.
+Using Docker you can easily develop your Jekyll site without installing Ruby and can develop it from computer to computer with a consistent environment.
 This is particularly helpful for Windows users.

 ## Why Use Docker

-Docker containers provide a consistent environment accross different computers.
+Docker containers provide a consistent environment across different computers.
 For the non-Ruby developer, it means you don't have to install Ruby on Rails to your system to make your site.
 This is a great option for Windows users who don't want to deal with Ruby.
-No matter what system you use, with Docker, everytime you run your container it is isoloated form the rest of yoru computer.
+No matter what system you use, with Docker, every time you run your container it is isolated form the rest of your computer.
 No extra installs, downloads, or running programs other than Docker and your favorite editor.

 ## Getting Started